haaspt/RunLengthEncoder/README.md

 4021102240 -> 4*'0', 2*'1', 1*'0', 2*'2', 4*'0'
 ```

-Compression can be very signifiant for very repetivive tile data.
+Compression can be very significant for very repetitive tile data.

 ## Install